History Files

 Once the Danelaw is established by the Peace of Wedmore in 878, Guthrum formalises his rule of East Anglia and the sub-kings are no longer required.
 The Danish kingdom of East Anglia is founded to exist alongside the similarly-formed Scandinavian kingdom of York.

-In the Footsteps of Ivarr the BonelessFounded as the southern half of the Danish conquests in England, and much extended from the Anglo-Saxon kingdom to cover a sizeable proportion of the eastern midlands (former Mercia) and all of Essex.
-Guthrum accepted baptism as part of the Peace of Wedmore, taking the Christian name of Æthelstan with Alfred of Wessex his godfather.
+FeatureFounded as the southern half of the Danish conquests in England, this territory of the Danelaw was much extended from the former Anglo-Saxon East Anglian kingdom to cover a sizeable proportion of the eastern midlands (former Mercia), possibly including Lindsey, and all of Essex.
+The leader of the Danish forces, Guthrum, accepted baptism as part of the Peace of Wedmore in 878, taking the Christian name of Æthelstan with Alfred of Wessex his godfather.
 The northern half of the conquered territory quickly became the Scandinavian kingdom of York.
-However, Wessex quickly recovered its strength and, united with the remaining Mercian lands which it now controlled, made swift inroads into East Anglian territory.
+The surviving members of the Great Army who had not already done so, returned to the east, divided the land amongst them and settled down as masters of the conquered Angles.

 879 - 890